 Property and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 Assets to be disposed of are separately presented in the balance sheets and reported at the lower of the carrying amount or the fair value, less the costs to sell, and are no longer depreciated.
-In 2012, several assets were identified and recorded as held for sale.
-During 2013, most of these assets were sold.
-The assets remaining at December 31, 2013 and March 31, 2014 are expected to be disposed of within one year.
+The assets held for sale remaining at June 30, 2014 and December 31, 2013 are expected to be disposed of within one year.